-- 1. Specification: minimum purity of the active substance evaluated: ≥ 95.5 % w/w (dry weight). - 2.
+- 1. Specification: minimum purity of the active substance evaluated: $\geq$ 955 g/kg (dry weight). - 2.
 The authorisations of biocidal products are subject to the following condition(s): - a.
-The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance. - b.
-In view of the risks identified for the uses assessed, the product assessment shall pay particular attention to professional users.
+The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance.